 Artificial intelligence does not need to be scary, said the developers.
 In EatBy’s case, it’ll simply help make life better.
 Their technology is aimed at families, foodies, and people who love to cook.

 Other ideas to promote a solution to food waste include tax incentives for food donations to increase food access for vulnerable Australians.
-Increasing efficiencies at the farmgate is an ongoing challenge and require meaningful action from the entire community.
+Increasing efficiencies at the farmgate is an ongoing challenge and requires meaningful action from the entire community.